malleum-inc/oobre/README.md

 The `factory` action instructs OOBRE to use an instance of a twisted python TCP protocol factory to handle the inbound connection.
 The absolute name of the factory class should be provided (i.e. `foo.mod.EchoFactory`).
-Make sure that the python module sits in a directory that`s in your Python sys.path.
+Make sure that the python module sits in a directory that's in your Python sys.path.
 The format for `factory` directives is:

 `factory=<some.mod.MyProtoFactory>`